jivebiscuit/jivebiscuit.github.io/docs/sop/i90-sop.md

 ## 1. General
 ### 1-1.
 Introduction
 #### 1-1-1.
 Purpose
 This order transmits policy and specifies standard operating procedures for Houston ARTCC (ZHU) control positions.
-It is supplemental to FAA JO 7110.65, Air Traffic Control; FAA JO 7610.4, and FAA JO 7210.3, Facility Administration and Operation.
+It is supplemental to [FAA Order 7110.65, Air Traffic Control](https://www.faa.gov/air_traffic/publications/atpubs/atc_html/); FAA JO 7610.4, Sensitive Procedures and Requirements for Special Operations; and [FAA JO 7210.3, Facility Administration and Operation](https://www.faa.gov/air_traffic/publications/atpubs/foa_html/).
 This document is considered a supplement to any VATSIM, Executive Committee, VATSIM Americas Region (VATNA), and United States of America Division (VATUSA) policies, procedures, and controlled documentation.

 #### 1-1-2.
 Audience
 All ZHU controllers and visitors.
 All personnel must be familiar with the provisions of this order and exercise their best judgment when encountering situations this order does not cover.

 #### 1-1-3.
 Where Can I Find This Order
-This order is available in digital PDF format on the ZHU ARTCC website at https://www.houston.center/ and can be accessed publicly within the FILES menu and documents section under SOPS.
+This order is available in digital PDF format on the ZHU ARTCC website at https://www.houston.center/ and can be accessed publicly within the FILES menu and documents section under SOPs.

 #### 1-1-4.
 Cancellation
 vZHU-P012 I90 TRACON SOP and all changes thereto are canceled.